gsarti/it5/README.md

 - The Cleaned Italian mC4 Corpus used for pre-training the IT5 models is made available on the Huggingface Datasets Hub under the identifier [gsarti/clean_mc4_it](https://huggingface.co/datasets/gsarti/clean_mc4_it).

-- The following pre-trained IT5 models are made available vie the Huggingface Models Hub:
+- The following pre-trained IT5 models are made available via the Huggingface Models Hub:

     - [IT5 Small](https://huggingface.co/gsarti/it5-small), encoder-decoder with 6+6 layer and 60M parameters.